VGR: Visual Grounded Reasoning: The Case of VGR

+The increased latency stems primarily from two factors.
+First, LLM inference time is largely determined by the next token generation mechanism, making the runtime closely tied to output length.
+Our baseline LLaVA-NeXT does not perform any reasoning and only generates short answers, allowing it to complete inference quickly.
+In contrast, models using CoT or thinking-style answers must generate longer reasoning chains, which naturally increases latency.
+The inference times reported in the paper were measured using H20 GPUs and the Lmms-eval framework.
+Second, we computed the average number of generated tokens, replay times, run time for VGR-7B on different tasks, as shown in Table~\ref{tab:infercost}.

+VGR requires visual feature replay and longer outputs during answering, which contributes to the increased inference time.
+Nonetheless, thanks to rapid developments in the open-source ecosystem—such as vLLM and sglang, a more efficient LLM inference framework is becoming increasingly accessible.
+We will continue to follow and adopt these technologies to further improve the inference efficiency of our model.

+we measured the cases where the model failed to produce coordinate text between the special tokens that could be parsed by our rules, or produced invalid coordinates.
+Across various downstream benchmarks, the proportion of valid bounding boxes consistently ranges from 97.5\% to 98.9\%, indicating that only a few corner cases fail after VGR training.
+Second, we trained a variant of VGR-7B that uses absolute pixel coordinates instead of normalized (0–1) relative coordinates, and compared it with the original setting in Table~\ref{tab:normbox}.
+Benefit from the global template construction enabled by LLaVA’s any-resolution design and the visual feature memory mechanism, the absolute-coordinate version performs only slightly worse than the original setting.

-\subsection{The Case of \textbf{VGR}}
+\section{The Case of \textbf{VGR}}

 Figure~\ref{fig:data_case} shows a case in \method-SFT with different formulations, after being processed separately, these three types of data are used to train \method.
-The corresponding results are w/o Grounding, \method-7B and w/o Reasoning in Table 3 (main text).
+The corresponding results are w/o Memory, \method-7B and w/o Reasoning in Table~\ref{tab:detloss}c.

+We also present a case study in Figure~\ref{fig:case-correct} to illustrate how VGR's design contributes to its success in such scenarios.